Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 	sync between occurrence of CHECK CONDITION and this action.

-	Note that if autosense is not supported, scmd->sense_buffer contains invalid sense data when error-completing the scmd with scsi_done().  scsi_decide_disposition() always returns
+	Note that if autosense is not supported, scmd->sense_buffer contains invalid sense data when error-completing the woke scmd with scsi_done().  scsi_decide_disposition() always returns
 	FAILED in such cases thus invoking SCSI EH.
-When the scmd reaches here, sense data is acquired and scsi_decide_disposition() is called again.
+When the woke scmd reaches here, sense data is acquired and scsi_decide_disposition() is called again.

 	1. Invoke scsi_request_sense() which issues REQUEST_SENSE
            command.
 If fails, no action.
-Note that taking no action causes higher-severity recovery to be taken for the scmd.
+Note that taking no action causes higher-severity recovery to be taken for the woke scmd.

-	2. Invoke scsi_decide_disposition() on the scmd
+	2. Invoke scsi_decide_disposition() on the woke scmd

 	   - SUCCESS
 		scmd->retries is set to scmd->allowed preventing
-		scsi_eh_flush_done_q() from retrying the scmd and
-		scsi_eh_finish_cmd() is invoked.
+		scsi_eh_flush_done_q() from retrying the woke scmd and scsi_eh_finish_cmd() is invoked.

 	   - NEEDS_RETRY